 Outside of these areas, the policy approach utilizes the Risk Management Official's responsibilities to manage the risk from this threat within other areas.
 The Regional Municipality of Waterloo has identified that it wishes to have greater control of the application of salt on roadways and parking lots.
-Existing and future application of salt on roadways and on parking lots as well as the handling and storage of salt, pose a significant threat within a variety of Wellhead Protection Areas and where there is a drinking water issue related to Chloride and/or Sodium.
+Existing and future application of salt on roadways and parking lots.
+Existing and storage of salt, pose a significant threat within a variety of Wellhead Protection Areas and where there is a drinking water issue related to Chloride and/or Sodium.
 Technical studies at several supply wells indicate that improved management practices over these areas are needed to reduce or stabilize salt levels in municipal wells over time.
 Specifically, where there is a drinking water issue, management of the risk in all areas is necessary to reduce the impact of this threat at the drinking water source.